gefercan2/ai_general_python_exercises/ai-learning-setup-guide.md

-# AI Learning Environment — Setup Guide
+# AI Virtual Environment — Setup Guide

 A step-by-step guide to setting up a well-organised Python virtual environment for AI work, with three clearly separated sections (General AI, LLM, and Docling) that all share common heavy libraries like PyTorch — avoiding redundancy.